Location: Currently remote; ordinarily at San Rafael office and at San Quentin Prison

 Communicate regularly with fellow MTC staff and faculty about student needs and institutional issues, with meticulous attention to detail

-Remain actively engaged with broader professional community of math educators and professionals, and relevant topics and developments in the field
+Remain actively engaged with broader professional community of learning specialists, and on other relevant topics and developments in the field

 Participate actively in professional development activities hosted by MTC for external practitioners and other stakeholders